Energy and carbon reduction plan for our Estate

 - Our catering provider now uses many environmentally friendly items such as paper straws and veggie ware takeaway boxes and cups, and they are moving from hard plastic four-pint bottles of milk to pouches which are 82% less plastic.

-- The University currently has 4 Electric Vehicle charging points for staff and students to use free of charge.
+The University currently has four Electric Vehicle charging points for staff and students to use free of charge at our Horsforth campus.

 Printing

-- Print services use many recycled materials including 100% recycled material paper, and items such as pens, pencils, notebooks.
+- Print services use many recycled materials, including 100% recycled material paper, and items such as pens, pencils, and notebooks

 - We are exploring ways of reducing all our printed materials and ensuring information is available online.